Stochastic approximation of symmetric Nash equilibria in queueing games: Introduction

 \begin{lemma} Assume the inter-arrival distribution $H$ is continuous.
 For any pair of distributions $(F_1,F_2)$ and parameters $R$ and $C$, there exists a unique symmetric Nash equilibrium strategy $\mathbf{p}^e$. \end{lemma}

 However, except for some special cases, an explicit characterization of this equilibrium strategy is not available, because the values of $\E [v_1]$ and $\E [v_2]$ given strategy $\mathbf{p}$ are inaccessible.
 Whether a strategy $\mathbf{p}=(p_1, p_2, p_3)\in\Delta(\mathcal{A})$ satisfies the equilibrium condition is a question that cannot be answered accurately, but rather approximately, based on one's ability to approximate $\E [v_1]$ and $\E [v_2]$ for the underlying strategy $\mathbf{p}$.
-For example, one can determine whether $\mathbf{p}$ satisfies an $\varepsilon$-equilibrium condition, with $\varepsilon$ depending on the ability to bound the approximation error for $\E [v_j]$.
+For example, one can determine whether $\mathbf{p}$ satisfies an $\epsilon$-equilibrium condition, with $\epsilon$ depending on the ability to bound the approximation error for $\E [v_j]$.

 \textbf{Stochastic approximation.} For a given strategy $\mathbf{p}$, assume a customer arrives at the system when both queues are empty.
 Then we can consider this moment of arrival as an instant of system regeneration.
 Our method relies on simulating regeneration cycles, i.e., simulating the queueing process between two successive instants of system regeneration.
 During each cycle we assume that the customer strategy $\mathbf{p}$ is fixed, and keep track of the system state at every arrival instant.
-Letting the r.v. $L$ denote the number of arrivals during a cycle (including the arrival that initiates the cycle), we therefore generate $L\geq 1$ samples of the system state, $X_1, \dots, X_L$, with $X_j = (X_j^{[1]}, X_j^{[2]})$, and combine them together by defining
+Let the r.v. $L$ denote the number of arrivals during a cycle (including the arrival that initiates the cycle).
+Using discrete-event simulation, we generate a single cycle consisting of $L\geq 1$ samples of the system state, $X_1, \dots, X_L$, with $X_j = (X_j^{[1]}, X_j^{[2]})$, and combine them together by defining

-In words, we sum up the expected utility over all arriving customers, for each action they could have taken, had they observed the system state upon arrival.
+In words, we sum up the (conditional) expected utility over all arriving customers of that cycle, for each action they could have taken, had they observed the system state upon arrival.
 The motivation for the construction of $\mathbf{G}$ above is that for any $\mathbf{p}$, the term $G_i/ \E[L]$, $i\in\{1,2,3\}$, can be regarded as an unbiased point estimator for $\E[v_i]$.
 Yet the values $\E[L]$ and $\E[v_i]$ themselves are assumed unknown, and obviously are not given as inputs to the algorithm.
 This particular form of the estimator $\mathbf{G}$ is tailored to correct for the length bias that often arises when estimating performance measures of a stochastic processes from random samples.

 An application of our SA algorithm works as follows: Setting an arbitrary initial strategy $\mathbf{p}^{(1)}$, at each iteration $n=1,2, \dots$, we construct an estimator $\mathbf{G}^{(n)}$ assuming the strategy $\mathbf{p}^{(n)}$ is fixed.
 Given a constant $\gamma_0>0$, we then apply the following update rule: